gustavodavidecoutinho/bin-txt-tools/README.md

 ## 2. iOS Version via Sideloadly
 If you want to install the native iOS app onto your physical iOS device using Sideloadly, follow these steps:

-Prerequisites: A computer with `sideloady!`, and an Apple ID.
+Prerequisites: A computer with `sideloady!`, and an Apple ID (preferably a new apple id just for this).

 Steps:

-Get or build the .ipa file from this github on /iOS_App/BinTxtTools.ipa (you can also download the full xcode project to modify something or install it yourself!).
+Get the .ipa file from this github on /iOS_App/BinTxtTools.ipa (you can also download the full xcode project to modify something or install it yourself!).

 Connect your iPhone via USB/Lightning and open Sideloadly.